ethyen/SBL.20004.2024/docs/mapp_project_00050/mapp_batch_00109/report/group1_report.md

 The aim of these project was to try to detect those defense compounds by analysing the change in the metabolome of _Biscutella laevigata_ in response to herbivory by _Plutella xylostella_.

-_Biscutella laevigata_, the buckler-mustard, is a plant from the _Brassicaceae_ family, growing in the alpine regions of Europe. _Plutella xylostella_ , the diamondback moth, is a moth species from the Plutellidae family.
+_Biscutella laevigata_, the buckler-mustard, is a plant from the _Brassicaceae_ family, growing in the alpine regions of Europe. _Plutella xylostella_ , the diamondback moth, is a worlwide spread moth species from the Plutellidae family.
 The larvae feed on the plants of the _Brassicaeae_ family.

 ## Material & Methods
 ### Experimental setup